Calindro/emulicious-debugger/README.md

 3) Click on Run (CTRL+SHIFT+D) in the left toolbar and either click on "create a launch.json file" or on "Show".
 When you click "Show" you can choose from "Attach to Emulicious" and "Launch in Emulicious".
 That will create a launch configuration.
 By default that launch configuration always asks for the program to run but you can enter the name into the launch configuration.
 You can also add "preLaunchTask":${defaultBuildTask} if you have a default build task set up.
 With this setting, you make VS Code start the build task before debugging.
 4) If a launch configuration is already available you can press F5 to start debugging.

+Option 3) is the preferred one because it allows building and launching with a single press of a button (F5).

 When building your program, make sure that debug symbols get generated.

 For assembler code, this typically is a *.sym or *.lst file.